please check us out on facebook, instagram, and you tube

 PLEASE NOTE: The Museum will not be participating

-in the January 3 First Friday Art Walk.
+in the February 7 First Friday Art Walk.
 We will be closing at 4:30 PM that day.
+On Saturday, February 8, from 1:00 to 4:00 PM, we will host an opening reception for our latest exhibition.

 Docent led tours of the historic Sun House are generally